alexk99/the_router/bras/bras_howto_eng.md

 ## 4.4.
 Starting KNI interfaces and Quagga integration

-Detailed description of a way TheRouter communicates with Quagga provided on the page
+Detailed description of a way TheRouter communicates with Quagga is provided on the page
 <a href="https://github.com/alexk99/the_router/blob/master/quagga_bgp.md#dynamic-routing-integration-with-quagga-routing-suite">
 Dynamic routing.
 Integration with Quagga routing suite
 </a>

 ### 4.4.1.
 KNI interfaces

-KNI interfaces must be created for every router's VIF which will be used by the router to communicate with other routers via any dynamic routing protocol supported by Quagga.
-In this howto example of such interface is the v3 interface.
+KNI interfaces must be created for each router's VIF that will be used to communicate with other routers via dynamic routing protocols supported by Quagga.
+Example of a such interface is the v3 interface.
 The router receives a default route from the bgp peer established via the v3 kni interface.

 You should up KNI interfaces and configure their MAC addresses after the_route has started.
-MAC address on a kni interface should be equal to the mac address of the router's interface coupled with the kni interface.
+MAC address of a kni interface should be equal to the mac address of the router's interface coupled with the kni interface.
 MAC address of a VIF can be learned from 'rcli sh vif' command output.

 Example of a bash script that up kni interfaces and configure their MAC address: